-The first part of this journey (other than the unending days at sea to get there) was South Georgia, a British Overseas Territory.
-An island about 100 miles long and 20 miles wide at its largest point, it has been described as remote and inhospitable, a description that is hard to disagree with.
+The first part of this journey (besides the unending days at sea to get there) was South Georgia, a British Overseas Territory.
+An island about 100 miles long and 20 miles wide at its largest point has been described as remote and inhospitable, a description that is hard to disagree with.
 South Georgia had been a base for whaling until whaling ended in the 1960s.
 Now the only sign of human life (past and present) is a small settlement called Grytviken, where a tiny museum, a church, and a postal station share the space with the rusty remains of whale oil processing plants and abandoned whaling ships.
 (It is also the final resting place of Ernest Shackleton).

 But back to the stars of the show, the king penguins who live in large breeding colonies.
 The two colonies we visited were estimated to have 100,000 pairs of penguins each.
-The breeding cycle is very long, taking around 14-16 months from laying to offspring fledging so colonies are continuously occupied year-round with both adult birds and chicks.
+The breeding cycle is very long, taking around 14-16 months from laying to offspring fledging, so colonies are continuously occupied year-round with adult birds and chicks.

 I quite enjoyed photographing the penguins, probably because they behave a lot like people.
-We were told that we should not be in the penguins’ paths as this is their land (fair enough except for British citizens) and if they come our way to just stop and let them through.
+We were told that we should not be in the penguins’ paths as this is their land (fair enough except for British citizens) and if they come our way just stop and let them through.
 Well, the penguins do not necessarily agree with these rules.
-Time and time again, they would get near me, stop and stare at me with an inquisitive look which seemed to be asking: “what exactly are you doing here, and why are you wearing a gigantic red parka?
-Don’t you know this event is black tie?”
-And, of course, the most curious ones were the chicks, a few of whom would gladly push you or your bag with the tip of their beaks testing to see if they could get any reaction.
+Time and time again, they would get near me, stop and stare at me with an inquisitive look that seemed to be asking: “what exactly are you doing here, and why are you wearing a gigantic red parka?
+Don’t you know this event is black-tie?”
+And, of course, the most curious ones were the chicks, a few of whom would gladly push you or your bag with the tip of their beaks, testing to see if they could get any reaction.

-Speaking of chicks, the king penguins chicks are the strangest looking things.
+Speaking of chicks, the king penguin’s chicks are the strangest looking things.
 Fluffy and brown, they are almost as tall as the adult ones, looking like they could be a species of their own.
-The chicks cannot go into the water to fish until they lose their fluffy down so they rely on their parents to feed them.
+The chicks cannot go into the water to fish until they lose their fluffy down, so they rely on their parents to feed them.
 The king penguins feed their chicks by eating fish, digesting it slightly, and regurgitating the food into the chick’s mouth, yum!
 The chicks form a group and sensibly huddle with other chicks (called a crèche) to stay warm.
 There were times when I would not have minded joining the crèche, even when wearing my gigantic parka.

 For more evidence of how considerate the king penguins are, before mating, the adults have to lose their old feathers and have them replaced by new ones.
-And like the juveniles, adults cannot fish for food until they have a new fully intact, and functioning set of feathers, so this molting period is one of starvation while living on food reserves.
+And like the juveniles, adults cannot fish for food until they have a new, fully intact, and functioning set of feathers, so this molting period is one of starvation while living on food reserves.
 In other words, before dating, they need a new wardrobe and a slimmer body to be at their best.
 Sounds familiar. 🙂

 Can’t get enough penguins?
 Be patient.
 The next post will be on Antarctica with plenty more penguins (but not British ones.)